Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 ### Systems Programming

 The lowest-level type of programming as we typically think of it.
-[Fortran] and [C] are the major examples here, although you won't find Fortran in modern usage, except in highly scientific domains, where it is still among the best at what it does.
+[Fortran] and [C] are the major examples here, although you won't find Fortran in modern usage, except in highly scientific domains.
 [C++] is a bit of a beast in a category all its own, but may be considered a systems language.

 Learning a systems language will empower you to write software that runs not only in browsers or PCs, but in toasters, cars, wearables, and devices that have yet to be invented.

 Programming in a systems language is not easy.
 However, *learning* to program in one is.
 The relative simplicity of the lower levels means there are fewer nasty surprises outside of your control, but you will wind up writing your own nasty surprises as your projects grow in complexity.

-On that note, there's been an uptick in high-level native languages such as [Haskell], [Rust] or [Go], which compile down to machine code like C or C++, but operate at a level of abstraction more typical of [scripting languages](#scripting-languages).
-As far as I know, they are not used for sysprog as such, but they certainly could be.
+There's been an uptick in high-level native languages like [Haskell], [Rust] or [Go], which compile down to machine code like C or C++, but operate at a level of abstraction more typical of [scripting languages](#scripting-languages).
 Along with next-generation compiler tech like [LLVM], such languages offer an enticing blend of productivity and performance that could give managed languages a run for their money in the coming years.

 [LLVM]: http://www.llvm.org